Soft photon bremsstrahlung at next-to-leading power: QCD corrections with radiative jet functions

 \section{QCD corrections with radiative jet functions}

-It is well-known that the LP soft theorem is universal and does not receive loop corrections.
-At NLP, on the other hand, the LBK theorem of \cref{squared} and \cref{crossNLP} is valid at higher orders in perturbation theory only if the photon energy $\omega_k\ll\frac{m^2}{Q}$, where $m$ is the mass of the lightest charged particle and $Q$ is the typical energy of the process.
+It is well-known that the LP soft theorem in QED with massive particles is universal and does not receive loop corrections.
+At NLP, on the other hand, the LBK theorem of \cref{squared} and \cref{crossNLP} is modified at higher orders in perturbation theory, both in QED and in QCD.
+Nonetheless, virtual collinear effects do not contribute if the photon energy $\omega_k\ll\frac{m^2}{Q}$, where $m$ is the mass of the lightest charged particle and $Q$ is the typical energy of the process.
 However, this region is very narrow at high energies and does not include the massless region, which is needed in perturbative calculations involving hadronic external states.
-The larger region $\frac{m^2}{Q}\ll\omega_k\sim m$ (which includes the massless limit) was first considered by Del Duca \cite{DelDuca:1990gz}.
+The larger region $\frac{m^2}{Q}\le\omega_k\sim m$ (which includes the massless limit) was first considered by Del Duca \cite{DelDuca:1990gz}.
 In this kinematical region, the coupling of the soft photon with collinear virtual particles generates new small scales (i.e. $p_i\cdot k$) that prevent a Taylor expansion in the soft photon energy $\omega_k$ and generate logarithmic corrections.
 The composite operators describing these emissions at all-orders are called \emph{radiative jets}, and have been extensively studied in the recent years \cite{Bonocore:2015esa, Gervais:2017yxv, Moult:2019mog, Laenen:2020nrt}.

+In contrast to the soft gluon resummation program, the intricate all-order structure of scattering amplitudes is not necessary for the one-loop analysis of the photon bremsstrahlung.
+In particular, in order to study QCD corrections to the soft photon spectrum in processes such as the $q{\bar q}\gamma$ production at LEP relevant for the analysis in \cite{DELPHI:2005yew, DELPHI:2010cit} or the leptonic decay of the Z boson in hadronic collisions, it suffices to consider the contribution from the simplest of these radiative jets, denoted at one-loop as $J^{\mu(1)}$.

-The all-order structure of scattering amplitudes with radiative jets is quite intricate and beyond the scope of this letter.
-In order to illustrate how QCD corrections can affect the soft photon bremsstrahlung spectrum, here we consider the contribution from the simplest radiative jet at one-loop, denoted $J^{\mu(1)}$, in the case of a process with two charged massless quarks annihilating via the hard vertex ${\cal H}(p_1,p_2)$, as shown in \cref{fig:loop}.
-In this case, the NLP soft theorem for the tree-level and the one-loop amplitudes read
+Specifically, let us consider a process with two charged massless quarks annihilating via a generic hard vertex ${\cal H}(p_1,p_2)$, as shown in \cref{fig:loop}.
+In this case, the NLP soft theorems for the tree-level and the one-loop amplitudes read

 respectively.
 Here, ${\cal S}_{\text{LP}}$ and ${\cal S}_{\text{NLP}}$ are the same as in \cref{SLP} and $q_i$ is the electric charge of the quark.
 Note that the upper indices $0,1$ relate to the expansion in $\alpha_s$ according to ${\cal A}=\sum_i (\frac{\alpha_s}{4\pi})^i {\cal A}^{(i)}$, and correspondingly for $J^{\mu}$.
 In particular, the one-loop radiative jet function $J^{\mu(1)}$ in $d=4-2\epsilon$ dimensions reads \cite{Bonocore:2015esa}